jundalisay/superb/content/en/research/newton/system/orbits.md

 in
-only to their greatest, and once only to their least height and their great est height, if the moon declined towards the elevated pole, would happen ;
+only to their greatest, and once only to their least height and their great est height, if the moon declined towards the elevated pole, would happen

 at the sixth or thirtieth
 hour after the appulse of the moon to the meridian its declination, this flood would be changed and when the moon changed into an ebb.

-Of all which we have an example in the port of Batsham, in the king dom of Tunquin. in the latitude of 20 50 north.
-In that port, on the day which follows after the passage of the moon over the equator, the waters stagnate when the moon declines to the north, they begin to fluw ;
+Of all which we have an example in the port of Batsham, in the kingdom of Tunquin. in the latitude of 20 50 north.

+In that port, on the
+day which follows after the passage of the moon over the equator, the waters stagnate when the moon declines to the north, they begin to fluw ;